 Although I was not involved, I joined the consultancy (Entec) that developed the 'standard' method of assessing staffing arrangements in the process industries soon after they delivered it the Health and Safety Executive (published as Contract Research Report 348/2001).
 I quickly ended up regularly carrying out assessment for clients using the method, and still do so today.
 I have no evidence to back this up, but I assume I have used the method more than anyone else.

 I find the method is a useful tool for structuring a discussion between the workforce and their managers about whether there are enough people, with the right competencies, organised in a way that allows them to handle hazardous situations effectively.
 A testament to my assessments is that I have been invited back by clients a number of times to reassess their arrangements as a way of evaluating how well they are managing staffing and organisational change.

-I was lead author in a user guide for the method on behalf of the Energy Institute, which you can download here.
+I was lead author in a user guide for the method on behalf of the Energy Institute, which you can obtain from their website.
 Also, I presented the Staffing and Workload module on the IChemE's human factors course for a number of years, which featured the method and my experience of using it.